robcog-iai/UROSBridge/Documentation/Examples.md

  }
 ```

-In Actor, before connection, first register the server to ROS bridge, then it will process incoming service requests automatically.
+In Actor, register the server to ROS bridge, then it will process incoming service requests automatically.
 After disconnection, the server will be automatically destroyed.

 ```cpp
 void AROSActor::BeginPlay()